SkylineCommunications/dataminer-docs/connector-help/connector_help/Molden Media vizSecure DVE.md

 ### NVIDIA Page

-On this page, you can find an overview of the NVIDIA status and properties in the **NVIDIA Status Table**and the **NVIDIA Properties Table**.
+On this page, you can find an overview of the NVIDIA status and properties in the **NVIDIA Status Table** and the **NVIDIA Properties Table**.

 ### Multivalue File Page

-This page displays the multivalue files for the monitored device in the **Multivalue File Table**.The values of the files are displayed in the **Monitorable Value Table.**
+This page displays the multivalue files for the monitored device in the **Multivalue File Table**.
+The values of the files are displayed in the **Monitorable Value Table.**

 ### License Info Page